JayceLowry/408-M5.2/README.md

 To make the audio content more accessible, we can add a text transcript for it.
 For users with old browsers that don't support HTML audio, we can add a link to the source file to ensure they still have access.

+### Forms
+To make the search form more accessible, we can wrap it in a `<search>` tag, and give `<input>` tags `aria-label` attributes to give them explicit labels for screen readers without having them also show up visually.
+We can wrap the text labels that appear next to the `<input>` elements for the comment form with `<label>` tags, and we can link them to their respective inputs with their id attributes.